 Following a successful pilot phase (2005-2007) in six regional communities throughout Western Australian, the campaign was launched state-wide in 2008 and since then has been going from strength to strength, with uptake in other parts of Australia, Asia

-The positivity of the campaign strikes a chord with people of all backgrounds.
+The positivity of the Act-Belong-Commit campaign strikes a chord with people of all backgrounds.
 Our evaluation shows the campaign is consistently increasing people’s knowledge of the sorts of things they can and should do to keep mentally healthy, reducing stigma associated with mental illness, encouraging people to be more open about mental health issues and is inspiring people to engage in activities that strengthen their mental wellbeing.

-The Act-Belong-Commit campaign has come a long way since its inception, and would not have done so without the backing of our valued supporters including our founding partner Healthway (14-years), the Mental Health Commission (10-years), as well as our many partners, such as City of Rockingham (10-years) and 213 community partners.
+Act-Belong-Commit has come a long way since its inception, and would not have done so without the backing of our valued supporters including our founding partner Healthway (14-years), the Mental Health Commission (10-years), as well as our many partners, such as City of Rockingham (10-years) and 213 community partners.

 We rely on government funding, corporate philanthropy, sponsorship